-The transition to adulthood is challenging, we help students make a plan, in pencil, because it will change!.
-Students can take this plan with them when they leave our program and use it to feel more confident in the choices they make.
+The transition to adulthood is challenging.
+We help students make a plan - in pencil because it will change - that they can take with them and that will help them feel more confident in the choices they make.